Palo Alto Neighborhood and Block Preparedness Coordinator Program

 The Role Of The Block Preparedness Coordinator

-- Build Social Bonds.
-Organize informal block parties or similar social events.
+Build Social Bonds.
+Arrange informal block parties or similar social events.

 - Collect and maintain current information from each residence including names, age(s) of children, pets, phone numbers, email addresses, special skills, and any special situations or needs.